fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 Most open software platforms took package management seriously.
 Their dependencey management tools have been around for about a decade: like Java world has *Maven* since 2002.

 .NET world, however, joined the race much later.
-Their solution to the dependency problem is *NuGet*: it is a package manager for .NET packages, originally developed by *Outercurve Foundation* and now owned by *.NET Foundation*(?).
+Their solution to the dependency problem is *NuGet*: a package manager for .NET packages, originally developed by *Outercurve Foundation* and now owned by *.NET Foundation*(?).
 Since its introduction in 2010 it went popular rapidly: at present [Nuget.org](http://www.nuget.org), the official .NET Foundation public NuGet package feed, hosts over 40,000 packages.
 These days NuGet is ubiquitous and it is the de facto standard in .NET world.

 # How NuGet Works

 I will give brief overview of NuGet's working principle---the amount sufficient to make it work in simple situations.
+As I cover each concept, I will leave references for further study.
 NuGet is highly configurable and supports many advanced features that gives you lot more flexibility in handling complex environments.
-I plan to cover those details in a future article.
+I plan to cover advanced usage of NuGet in a future article.

 #### NuGet Package File

 NuGet packages a project's build artifacts into a `.nupkg` archive for distribution.
 It includes project output (class library or executable), auxiliary files (configurations), other dependencies, etc. Open a .nupkg file with WinRAR and explore what's inside for better understanding.

 NuGet maintains versioning to facilitate tracking.

-#### NuGet Project Manifest File

-Each package published by NuGet is coupled with a manifest file: it is a configuration file with XML structre.
-In this file user specifies what to copy and how etc.

 #### NuGet Package Schema